oconnor663/jacko.io/posts/async_intro.md

 If we want to make several calls to `foo` at the same time, we can spawn a thread for each one.
-Click on the Playground button to see that this takes one second instead of ten:[^order]
+Click on the Playground button to see that this takes one second instead of ten:[^threads_order]

-[^order]: You'll probably also see the "start" and "end" prints appear out of
+[^threads_order]: You'll probably also see the "start" and "end" prints appear
-    order.
+    out of order.
 One of the tricky things about threads is that we don't which one will finish first.

 ```rust
 LINK: Playground playground://async_playground/threads.rs